AOx0/github_page/blog/test.md

 }
 ```

-Then we have a parser function `pcharA`, which verifies if the first character of the string being inputted matches the character `'A'` and returns the remaining slice from the original input if successful.
+Then we have a parser function `pcharA`, which verifies if the first character matches with `'A'` and returns the remaining slice from the original input if successful.

 ```rust
 fn pcharA(input: &str) -> Result<&str, ParserError> {